etcd-io/etcd/Documentation/runtime-configuration.md

 ### Remove a Member

-First, we need to find the target member:
+First, we need to find the target member's ID.
+You can list all members with `etcdctl`:

 ```
 $ etcdctl member list